Australians arrive home for quarantine after weeks on coronavirus cruise ship

 Australia’s top central banker this month said the coronavirus epidemic could shave 0.2 percentage points off Australia’s economic growth in the first quarter of this year.

-Reporting by Colin Packham; Editing by Stephen Coates
+Reporting by Colin Packham; Editing by Stephen Coates and Kenneth Maxwell